-The FHSA holder is jointly and severally, or solely, liable with the trust issuer to pay any tax liability resulting from carrying on a business.
+You are jointly and severally, or solely, liable with the trust issuer to pay any tax liability resulting from carrying on a business.
 The issuer's liability is limited to the property held in the FHSA.

 Prohibited investments are subject to a 50% tax on the value of the property at the time it was purchased or became a prohibited investment, and subject to a 100% advantage tax on any income or gains derived from the property while it remains in the FHSA.
-The CRA implemented these tax measures to discourage abusive taxplanning arrangements within an FHSA.
+These measures were implemented by the CRA to discourage abusive tax planning arrangements within an FHSA.